 Compute configuration on Anyscale

 A compute configuration defines the resources Anyscale uses to launch a Ray cluster for a workspace, job, or service.
+You can define a compute config using predefined instances or declarative syntax.

 You use worker groups to configure a collection of worker nodes.
 All worker nodes launched from a worker group use the same instance type and configurations.
 You configure cluster scaling at the worker group level, but can also set a global maximum for CPUs and GPUs for your cluster.